bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] All methods on DAO objects must not return a null result

 ## Data Model
-- [ ] Defined data models are consistent with design
+- [ ] Defined data models are consistent with the design
 - [ ] Naming conventions for all types -  Items, Relations, Enums, and Atrributes are being following
 - [ ] No collection types have been defined.
 Insteas relation should be defined
 - [ ] All types are localized